apprentice3d/CloudRay/README.md

 # CloudRay
-An example of cloud rendering service, implemented in Go
+An example of cloud rendering service, implemented in Go.